wso2/docs-is/en/docs/guides/identity-federation/configure-ws-trust.md

 5. Click **Next** and provide the required details as follows:

     !!! info
-        The next steps may vary per the security scenario you have chosen under point (5) above.
+        The next steps may vary according to the security scenario you have chosen under point (5) above.
 Given below are the steps for the **UsernameToken** scenario.

     1. Select `ALL-USER-STORE-DOMAINS` as the domain.
     2. Select the role you created to grant permission to access a secured service.
 In this example, the `admin` role is used.